isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 14. Do I need to pay to apply for PCA on behalf of my employees?

 Payment for the mandatory COVID-19 PCR test for each employee is required at the point of application and must be made via credit card.
-Employers/employees should expect to pay up to S$125 (inclusive of GST) per COVID-19 PCR test administered to the PCA traveller on Day 5 (or Day 11, in the case of Sabah) of stay at the SDF.
+Employers/employees should expect to pay around S$150 (inclusive of GST) per COVID-19 PCR test administered to the PCA traveller on Day 5 (or Day 11, in the case of Sabah) of stay at the SDF.

 <!--Payment (via credit card) for the mandatory COVID-19 PCR test for each employee is required upfront at the point of application.
 Employers/employees should expect to pay up to S$200 (inclusive of GST) per employee for the COVID-19 PCR test.-->